j10max-git/Strava-Bulk-Manual-Import/README.md

 ## How to start
 Follow the Wiki How to Guide [found here](https://github.com/j10max-git/Strava-Bulk-Upload/wiki).

-## Contributing
+## Support
-Please use the bugs tab if you wish to submit ideas
+If you have encountered a problem please [contact me here](https://goo.gl/forms/xN1vK03SFQcjUyHJ3) or use the bugs tab

 ## Acknowledgements
 - Thanks to SourceForge HTMLUnit